QwikDev/qwik/.github/PULL_REQUEST_TEMPLATE.md

 # Overview

-The Qwik Team and Qwik Community are grateful for all the PRs that improve Qwik.
+The Qwik Team and Qwik Community are grateful for all PRs that improve Qwik.
 Thank you for your time and effort!
 Please be aware that not all PRs can be merged, but PRs that meet the following criteria will receive the highest priority:

 a) Fixes to the core, and